lauterry/ngTailor/README.md

 * Watch for you assets changes and automatically run `jshint` or `csslint` on your code and even unit tests.
 * Livereload is out of the box.
 No F5 anymore
 * Automatically output a hash in your assets file name for caching purpose.
-* Set up tests to be run with Karma with Jasmine.
+* Set up tests to be run with Karma with Jasmine and generate test coverage report.

 ## Prerequisites
 1. Install [node and npm](http://www.nodejs.org)